What is PL-LAB?

-PL-LAB provides an access to distributed laboratory, spread around Poland and interconnecting major academia institutions and offering variety of equipment with different functionalities at a large scale.
+PL-LAB provides access to distributed laboratories, spread around Poland and interconnecting major academic institutions and offering a variety of equipment with different functionalities at a large scale.
 The major focus of experiments performed so far in PL-LAB was on how to enable Parallel Internet paradigms in future networks.
 The clean-slate approach has been proposed and validated in the testing infrastructure.
-The equipment available in PL-LAB creates opportunities for such experiments, allowing an implementation of low-level network functions in network processors and net-fpga boards.
+The equipment available in PL-LAB creates opportunities for such experiments, allowing the implementation of low-level network functions in network processors and net-fpga boards.

 PL-LAB is a distributed laboratory for Future Internet built of eight laboratories interconnected over the Polish NREN – PIONIER.
 The laboratories are geographically dispersed, and associated with leading Polish research and academic centers (Warsaw University of Technology, Poznan Supercomputing and Networking Center, National Institute of Telecommunications, Gdansk University of Technology, Poznan University of Technology, Wrocław University of Technology, The Institute of Theoretical and Applied Informatics and AGH University of Science and Technology).

 The hardware available in PL-LAB is categorized and listed in the following table.